gvwilson/sensibleadventures/nardica/nardica.md

 The tweaked barnacles' shells glittered with tiny particles of metal they had filtered out of the water.
 Ground down and incinerated,
-the day's haul would be a few specks of copper or manganese that could patch some piece of tech to keep it limping along for another season.
+the day's haul would be a few grams of copper or manganese that could keep some old piece of tech limping along for another season.
-One of the women raised a hand in greeting as Iffy went by, but neither stopped working.
+One of the women raised a hand in greeting as Iffy went by, but neither said hello or stopped working.

 The three teens arguing over
 how they were going to hang up a jelly dredging net so that they could mend it